 If the weather isn’t good (unlikely) or you just fancy a stroll, you could try this walk from old to new Benidorm.
 It’s around 1.5 miles and takes around 40 minutes.

-3. Intempo Building: From the Balcón del Mediterráneo, head south on Paseo de la Carretera past the port.
+Intempo building: From the Balcón del Mediterráneo, head south on Paseo de la Carretera past the port.
 After a few minutes, you will reach the Intempo Building, which is a tall skyscraper located on the beachfront.

 Eating well

 I would be lying if I didn’t say that more than half of the restaurants in Benidorm have pictures of the fried food they serve on the menu.
 But you want to eat well, right?
 Benidorm is a city, so you can find really good places to eat, no problem.
 Don’t settle for anything, put some groundwork in.
-As mentioned earlier, I like to eat at the beachside restaurants at the far end of Poniente beach, but there are other places you can eat well.
+As mentioned earlier, there are good beachside restaurants at the far end of Poniente beach, but there are other places you can eat well.

 Look for restaurants that serve the regional dishes mentioned here.
 Grilled meats, seafood and rice dishes dominate.

-• All i pebre is a stew made with eel, potatoes, garlic, and paprika.
-It’s a hearty and flavorful dish that is popular in the region.
-This one is hard to find.
+- All i pebre is a stew made with eel, potatoes, garlic, and paprika.
+It’s a hearty dish, but hard to find.

 I won’t recommend individual restaurants.
 Things change too much.
 Speak to the locals and mention the local dishes.
 They’ll be delighted you’re seeking out some authenticity.

 I will, however, mention Tapas Alley.
-This is a popular area in Benidorm’s old town where visitors can find a wide variety of small plates (tapas).
-The alley is lined with tapas bars and restaurants, and is a great place to sample a range of traditional Spanish dishes.
+This is a popular area in Benidorm’s old town where visitors can find a wide variety of small plate menus.
+The alley is lined with tapas bars and restaurants, and is a great place to sample a range of traditional Spanish snacks.

 Drinks-wise, why not take a seat outside a beachside bar and order an agua de Valencia, which is made with cava, orange juice, vodka, and gin, and is often served in a large pitcher with ice and sliced oranges.